microsoft/qsharp/katas/content/key_distribution/index.md

 In this lesson, your goal is to put together the code from the previous exercises to simulate the complete BB84 protocol, from Alice choosing her bits and sending qubits to Bob to them figuring out the shared key.

-> This is an open-ended task that is not tested automatically, unlike the previous exercises.
+> This is an open-ended task that isn't tested automatically, unlike the previous exercises.
 Follow the suggestions in the comments to write your code and test it!

 @[example]({"id": "key_distribution__bb84_demo", "codePath": "./examples/BB84Demo.qs"})